PawelLipski/git-machete-blog/blog.md

 Once we modified the definition file, `git machete status` marked the edge between `develop` and `change-table` as yellow.
 This means that the downstream branch (`change-table`) is still in sync with the upstream (`develop`), but the upstream branch tip isn't the fork point of the downstream branch.
-Translating from _git-ese_ to English, there are probably some other branches on the way between `develop` and `change-table`... and that's exactly the case now.
+Translating from _git-ese_ to English, there are probably commits from some other branches on the way between `develop` and `change-table`... and that's exactly the case now (there are commits originating on `adjust-reads-prec` and `block-cancel-order`).
 You won't come across the yellow edges very often in day-to-day work with `git machete` - it mostly happens when the tree structure has been surgically modified like we just did a moment ago.

-Anyway, since the edge is not green, you should now run `git machete update` to rebase `change-table` directly onto `develop`.
+Anyway, since the edge is not green as it should be, you can now run `git machete update` to rebase `change-table` directly onto `develop`.
-Most likely you'll need to resolve the conflicts (since you're now basically trying to skip the commits introduced by `adjust-reads-prec` and `block-cancel-order` from the history of `change-table`) and you'll surely need to update `drop-location-type` onto `change-table`... but anyway, all it takes is just two `git machete update`s instead of complicated `git rebase`s with 3 parameters!
+Most likely you'll need to resolve the conflicts (since you're now basically trying to skip the commits introduced by `adjust-reads-prec` and `block-cancel-order` from the history of `change-table`) and you'll surely need to later rebase `drop-location-type` onto `change-table`... but anyway, all it takes is just two `git machete update`s instead of complicated `git rebase`s with 3 parameters!

-For the sake of simplicity we didn't mention it in the above section, but if we had a corresponding remote repository, `git machete status` will also print out a `(out of sync with origin)` annotation next to the branches that are not synced with their remote counterparts.
+For the sake of simplicity we didn't mention it in the above section, but if we had a corresponding remote repository, `git machete status` will also print out an `(out of sync with origin)` annotation next to the branches that are not synced with their remote counterparts.
 They most likely need to be pushed to the remote at some point (possible with `--force`, in particular if they were rebased since the last push).
 Note that this notion of _remote-syncness_ is completely orthogonal to their _parent-syncness_ - a branch can be in sync with the remote counterpart but not with the local parent/upstream branch, and vice versa.
 Also, to be considered in sync with remote, branch must be _commit-wise equal_ to the remote counterpart, while for parent-syncness it's enough for branch commit to be a _direct descendant_ of the parent branch commit.